 Ada real estate is some of the most expensive in Oklahoma, although Ada house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ada is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Ada is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ada is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Ada who work in office and administrative support (14.43%), sales jobs (11.90%), and teaching (10.17%).
+There are especially a lot of people living in Ada who work in office and administrative support (15.23%), sales jobs (9.79%), and management occupations (8.95%).

-The per capita income in Ada in 2010 was $20,761, which is upper middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,044 for a family of four.
+The per capita income in Ada in 2010 was $23,985, which is middle income relative to Oklahoma and the nation.
+This equates to an annual income of $95,940 for a family of four.
 However, Ada contains both very wealthy and poor people as well.

 Ada is an extremely ethnically-diverse city.
 The people who call Ada home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ada residents report their race to be White, followed by Native American.
-Important ancestries of people in Ada include German, English, French , and Dutch West Indian.
+Important ancestries of people in Ada include Irish, German, English, French, and Dutch West Indian.

 The most common language spoken in Ada is English.
 Other important languages spoken here include Spanish and Native American languages.